-At the start of 2022, the Sacramento CoC launched the 100-Day Encampment Outreach Challenge, focused on rehousing people who are unsheltered in encampments, especially those individuals with permanent housing vouchers struggling to find rental housing.
-Barriers included a lack of coordination among outreach teams supporting encampment residents, difficulties in accessing resources to assist households with getting "document ready," and the importance of coordinating and increasing landlord outreach and engagement.
+At the start of 2022, the Sacramento CoC launched a 100-Day Encampment Outreach Challenge, focused on rehousing people who are unsheltered and living in encampments, especially those individuals with permanent housing vouchers struggling to find rental housing.
+Key barriers surfaced included a lack of coordination among outreach teams seeking to support encampment residents, difficulties in accessing resources to assist households with getting "document ready" for housing, and the importance of coordinating and increasing landlord outreach and engagement.